THERE ARE THREE BASIC STAGES IN RECOVERING FROM TRAUMA.

 Things to Remember While Overcoming and Healing From Traumatic Events

 · The same strength required to survive a traumatic event can be used to overcome it’s effects.
-“Discovering Personal Strengths,” a handout with Chapter 3 can help you rediscover the strengths you have had in the past—to get you through difficult times.

 · The attitude you take can give meaning to your suffering and give you power.
 Life problems and suffering can help you find the answers to one of life’s most important questions—“What is life asking of me right now?”
 Our suffering and difficulties are often better understood when we compare them to the suffering and difficulties of others.
 This is one of the important benefits of doing group work.

 · Healing from a traumatic event involves putting together the four functions of sensing, behaving, feeling and thinking.
 (Healing tends to unfold in that order.
 See the third stage on Reconnecting.)